ViStoryBench: Comprehensive Benchmark Suite for Story Visualization: Details of Dataset Collection and Statistics

-Story visualization datasets show significant growth and evolution trends in terms of scale, resolution, automated generation, and stylistic diversity, reflecting technological advancements and the expansion of research interests, as shown in Table~\ref{tab:visual_story_datasets}.
-The primary distinction between ViStoryBench and these datasets lies in our approach: we aim to generate shot descriptions starting from a textual story, rather than extracting captions from key frames to form a narrative.
-When creating benchmarks, we also pay close attention to the diversity of styles and themes.
+Story visualization datasets have shown notable growth and evolution in terms of scale, image resolution, automated generation pipelines, and stylistic diversity—reflecting both technological advancements and the expanding scope of research interests.
+We summarize story visualization datasets~\cite{huang2016visual,gupta2018imagine,li2019storygan,yang2024seedstory,ye2024openstory,Liu_2024_CVPR_Storygen} in Table~\ref{tab:visual_story_datasets}.
+A key distinction of ViStoryBench compared to existing datasets lies in our construction methodology: rather than extracting captions from visual keyframes to construct a narrative, we take a top-down approach by generating structured shot descriptions directly from full textual stories.
+Additionally, when curating benchmarks, we place particular emphasis on ensuring a broad range of styles and thematic diversity.
+Table~\ref{tab:style_distribution} presents a detailed breakdown of the 10 visual styles curated in our dataset, which are classified based on their character reference images.